Last Updated on October 12, 2021 by Julia Wilson

 Most people declaw to prevent cats from scratching and damaging furniture or family members (both pet and human).

-Cats do scratch, this helps to remove the loose, outer layer of the claw as well as keeping the claws sharp, it gives the cat an opportunity to stretch his forelegs, shoulders, and back (a bit like a stretch when we wake up), and cats have scent glands in their paw pads which release pheromones which calm your cat.
+Cats do scratch, this helps to remove the loose, outer layer of the claw as well as keeping the claws sharp, it gives the cat an opportunity to stretch his forelegs, shoulders, and back (a bit like a stretch when we wake up), and cats have scent glands ion the bottom of the paw pads which release pheromones which calm your cat.

 Some people with compromised immune systems such as those with AIDS, diabetics, organ recipients or those undergoing chemotherapy may opt for declawing to reduce the risk of infection resulting from a scratch.